 Among the various technological tools available, QR codes have emerged as a versatile and effective tool to enhance teaching methods and engage your pupils.

 With the enormous smartphone use among students, QR code technology has gained popularity due to its simplicity and adaptability.

-In this article, we will explore the myriad ways educators can utilize QR codes to create engaging and interactive learning experiences in the classroom.
+In this article, we will explore the myriad ways educators can utilize QR codes to create engaging and interactive learning experiences in the classroom, and improve student work.

 Also, you’ll learn how to create QR codes for the classroom yourself with our QR code generator!

 Table of Contents